The Gemstone Girdle

 Setting a Gem in Prongs

 When placing faceted gems in prong settings, jewelers will typically cut notches in the prongs, shaped to match the outline of the stone’s girdle as closely as possible.
 (Sometimes, prongs may have pre-cut notches, depending on the setting).
 The closer the notches to the shape of the girdle, the stronger the setting when done.
-See the graphic below.
+See the graphic to the right.

 Once the notches are cut, the jeweler gently bends the metal prongs around the girdle to secure the stone in the setting.
 So, as you can see, girdle thickness plays an important role in gem setting.